EverBrite Light Review: Does it Work?

 As with any solar light, there are a few considerations worth mentioning.
 You’ll want to ensure that EverBrite gets plenty of sunshine throughout the day in order to charge sufficiently to operate all night.
 The instructions state that you should place it in a south-facing location, which may not be ideal for everyone.
 This also means that it may not work optimally on evenings following cloudy days.
 Additionally, even though it is touted as weather-resistant, you’ll want to consider where you place it, as it should not be placed where it will receive significant direct rainfall.

-There have been a few complaints about the product’s durability, although we did not experience any such problems in our evaluation.
+There have been a few complaints about the product’s durability, although I did not experience any such problems in my evaluation.

 Overall, EverBrite is moderately-priced and performs about as advertised.
 If your expectations are realistic, you’ll probably find that it does a fine job of illuminating dark areas sufficiently enough to warrant the price.

-You can watch our full hands-on review on the video below.
+You can watch my full hands-on review in the video below.

 EverBrite sports a very similar design to other solar powered lights, such as the security light by Innoo Tech that is well-rated among hundreds of consumer reviews.
 You may want to shop around before making your final decision.